ydaniv/uijet/docs-src/guides/application.md

 });
 ```

+Of course, we are assuming above that we have the PubsubJS, When.js and Zepto packages
+installed in our project.
 Now we have the all the basic requirements for a uijet based app.

-You're now ready to declare your views and application logic.
+We're now ready to declare our views and application logic.
+Lets add a short example:

 ```javascript
 define([